iwanders/python_ios_photo_sync/README.md

 without iTunes or iCloud.
 This runs a server on the phone using [Pythonista][pythonista], then the computer communicates to this server to obtain the photos.

-This is a rewrite from my original version, as such, it is alpha quality.
-Doesn't support bulk deletion yet either.

 > **Warning**
 > Only run any of this on a network you completely trust.
 There is no authentication or encryption.